CHAPTER 13

 Annex 13-A, such as:

-(i) changes in the name of a procuring entity;
+(i) changes in the name of a procuring entity,

-(ii) the merger of one or more procuring entities listed in its Schedule;
+(ii) the merger of one or more procuring entities listed in its Schedule,

 (iv) changes in website references,

-- If a Party objects to a proposed modification, including a modification regarding a procuring entity on the basis that government control or influence over the entity’s covered procurement has been effectively eliminated, that Party may request additional information, including information on the nature of any government control or influence, with a view to clarifying and reaching agreement on the proposed modification, including the procuring entity’s continued coverage under this Chapter.
-The modifying Party and any objecting Party shall make every attempt to resolve the objection through consultations.
+1. If a Party objects to a proposed modification, including a modification regarding a procuring entity on the basis that government control or influence over the entity’s covered procurement has been effectively eliminated, that Party may request additional information, including information on the nature of any government control or influence, with a view to clarifying and reaching agreement on the proposed modification, including the procuring entity’s continued coverage under this Chapter.
+The modifying Party and the objecting Party shall make every attempt to resolve the objection through consultations.

-- The Commission shall modify Annex 13-A to reflect any agreed modification.
+1. The Commission shall modify Annex 13-A to reflect any agreed modification.

 Article 13.20: Facilitation of Participation by SMEs

-- The Parties recognize the important contribution that SMEs can make to economic growth and employment and the importance of facilitating the participation of SMEs in government procurement.
+1. The Parties recognize the important contribution that SMEs can make to economic growth and employment and the importance of facilitating the participation of SMEs in government procurement.

-- If a Party maintains a measure that provides preferential treatment for SMEs, the Party
+1. If a Party maintains a measure that provides preferential treatment for SMEs, the Party shall ensure that the measure, including the criteria for eligibility, is transparent.

-- To facilitate participation by SMEs in covered procurement, each Party shall, to the extent possible and if appropriate:
+1. To facilitate participation by SMEs in covered procurement, each Party shall, to the extent possible and if appropriate:

 (a) provide comprehensive procurement-related information that includes a definition of SMEs in a single electronic portal;